MediaComem/comem-archidep/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## :collision: Exam
-Your exam will take place on **Thursday February 8th at 13:15**.
-No material but pen and paper will be allowed for this exam.
-We have prepared a [document highlighting all the things you *must* know to succeed](TEST-MATTER.md).

 ## Legend

 Parts of this guide are annotated with the following icons: